aydrienlaw/tp/docs/UserGuide.md

 **A:** orCASHbuddy prints an error message describing what went wrong (e.g., missing prefixes or invalid numbers).
 Check the format in the `help` output and try again.

+**Q:** Why don't the numbers in find results match my list indices?

+**A:** Find results are renumbered (1, 2, 3...) for easier reading.
+To mark, unmark, or delete an expense, always use `list` first to see the actual indices.

 ## Command Summary

 | Action | Format | Example |